SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/tenant-sla-monitoring.md

 These alarms are used to calculate the availability of the system in percentage, shown as measurements (see above).

-To view recent alarms, switch to the “Alarms” tabs of the management tenant´s source.
+To view recent alarms, switch to the **Alarms** tabs of the management tenant´s source.